choener/LinguisticsTypes/README.md

 # LinguisticsTypes

-Here we collect assorted types and basic operations on those.
+Here we collect assorted types for linguistics and basic operations on those.
 We also provide some connectivity with other approaches in different languages.
 To this end, newtypes for types in LingPy are available:
 <http://lingulist.de/lingpy/tutorial/formats.html>

 The BTI module provides an internalized Text type to speed up algorithms on